 Logi ReportDesigner is a Swing-based Integrated Development Environment (IDE) that enables sophisticated report design and presentation of critical business data.
 It provides an intuitive interface, reusable report components, flexible layout, and a toolset for designing and testing reports.
 With Logi Report Designer, you can build reports using simple drag-and-drop techniques or by using wizard; you can access data from any data source to design and preview reports in order to deliver information to end users in the most relevant and intuitive manner; you can accomplish rapid creation and modification of reports by toggling between design mode and view mode where the report displays with the actual dataset.
 Once report design is complete, you can publish the report to Logi Report Server for generation, delivery, and management.

 To get more information about the Logi Report products, go to https://www.logianalytics.com/jreport/.

 Logi Report delivers an enterprise-wide solution.
 Therefore different types of users throughout your organization can use Logi Report.
 Each type of user is able to understand the features and find value in Logi Report as it relates to their job function or reporting requirements.

 There are five general types of Logi Report users.
-Each type of user can focus on specific areas of this tutorial as described below:
+Each type of user can focus on specific areas of this tutorial as described in the following: